nus-cs2113-AY2122S2/tp/docs/team/matheril.md

 * Message
     * Set up this class so other developers can store their hardcoded strings in it, such as error and logging messages.
 * InvalidDataException
-    * This class represents an exception thrown when data-related errors occur.
+    * Set up this class to represent an exception thrown when data-related errors occur.
 * InvalidFormatException
-    * This class represents an exception thrown when format-related errors occur.
+    * Set up this class to represent an exception thrown when format-related errors occur.

 #### Testing
 * Added JUnit tests for `ActivityEditCommand`,`ActivityEditCommandParser`, `Name` and `ActivityCost`.